 Those Board of Directors are also responsible for overseeing the Company’s financial reporting process.

-misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from materialmisstatement, whether due to fraud or error, and to issue an auditor’s report that includes our opinion.
 Reasonable assurance is ahigh level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a materialmisstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in theaggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of theseStandalone Financial Statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughoutthe audit.
 We also:

 • Identify and assess the risks of material misstatement of the Standalone Financial Statements, whether due to fraud orerror, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient andappropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higherthan for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or theoverride of internal control.
+The risk of not detecting a material misstatement resulting from fraud ishigher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions,misrepresentations, or the override of internal control.

 • Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate inthe circumstances.
-Under Section 143(3)(i) of the Companies Act, 2013, we are also responsible for expressing our opinionon whether the company has internal financial controls system with reference to financial statements in place and theoperating effectiveness of such controls.
+Under Section 143(3)(I) of the Companies Act, 2013, we are also responsible for expressing ouropinion on whether the company has internal financial controls system with reference to financial statements in place andthe operating effectiveness of such controls.

 • Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and relateddisclosures made by management.

-• Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the auditevidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt onthe Company's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required todraw attention in our auditor's report to the related disclosures in the Standalone Financial Statements or, if suchdisclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the dateof our auditor's report.
+• Conclude on the appropriateness of management’s use of the going concern basis of accounting and, based on the auditevidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt onthe Company’s ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required todraw attention in our auditor’s report to the related disclosures in the Standalone Financial Statements or, if suchdisclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditor’s report.
 However, future events or conditions may cause the Company to cease to continue as a goingconcern.

-• Evaluate the overall presentation, structure and content of the Standalone Financial Statements, including the disclosures,and whether the Standalone Financial Statements represent the underlying transactions and events in a manner thatachieves fair presentation.
+• Evaluate the overall presentation, structure and content of the Standalone Financial Statements, including thedisclosures, and whether the Standalone Financial Statements represent the underlying transactions and events in amanner that achieves fair presentation.

 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the auditand significant audit findings, including any significant deficiencies in internal control that we identify during our audit.